Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem4.md

 #### Description

-Method; exports a movie clip, graphic, or button symbol to a sequence of PNG files on disk.
+Method; Exports a movie clip, graphic, or button symbol to a sequence of PNG files on disk.

 #### Example